 Those companies who had never been featured on the list of possible tech startup purchasers, now project enhanced interest in advertising technologies.
-Thus, in 2016 Vimeo has acquired the whole OTT video platform from VHX on the white-label basis.
+Thus, in 2016 Vimeo has acquired the whole OTT video platform from VHX on a white-label basis.

-In order to bring own decision to the market, you typically need a team of developers, project managers, marketers, and designers.
+In order to bring own solution to the market, you typically need a team of developers, project managers, marketers, and designers.
 The white label enables to buy a technically ready-made product/platform and build own sales model on it.
-Such model is not only beneficial in terms of time and money.
+Such a model is not only beneficial in terms of time and money.
 Purchasing technology on the white label basis the brand can be sure about quality which is granted by the solution provider.

 Advertising goes in-house

 The other problem is related to data fragmentation.
-Once the marketing is outsourced to the agency measuring the ROI across channels and platforms becomes almost impossible.
+Once the marketing is outsourced to the agency, measuring the ROI across channels and platforms becomes almost impossible.

 CTV is gaining prevalence

-Precise targeting and advertising personalization innate to programmatic advertising is already available for television.
+Precise targeting and advertising personalization innate to programmatic advertising are already available for television.
 While the majority of the non-digital media-buying practices are seeing their last days, TV medium is being quickly redefined by the algorithmic buying.
-Official statistics only prove the rising trend, it is estimated that by the end of the year 2.9 billion dollars will be spent in US on programmatic TV.
+Official statistics only prove the rising trend, it is estimated that by the end of the year 2.9 billion dollars will be spent in the US on programmatic TV.
 In 2019 this number will reach 3.8 billion.

-Television is incredibly underrated as an advertising medium and targeting the viewers on addressable TV is is going to save the day.
-In order to schedule the advertisement on TV the brand will no longer have to analyze the rating of the program, determine the relevance of the auditory who watches it, and make the placing arrangements.
+Television is incredibly underrated as an advertising medium and targeting the viewers on addressable TV is going to save the day.
+In order to schedule the advertisement on TV, the brand will no longer have to analyze the rating of the program, determine the relevance of the auditory who watches it, and make the placing arrangements.